team-alya/alya-backend/README.md

 > [!TIP]
 >  If there is no information available for a specific field (e.g., "brand"), you can leave the corresponding value field empty.
 However, do not uncheck any key (e.g., "brand") in the left column.

+## Deployment

+[Project](https://console-openshift-console.apps.2.rahti.csc.fi/topology/ns/arvolaskuri?view=graph) has been published using container technology.
+Project is published in CSC Rahti 2, where the backend and PostgreSQL is running in container environment.
+Image of the backend is pushed to container using developers personal Docker hub.
+Here are some steps to deploy image:

+1. Image of new version of backend is created
+2. Image is pushed to Docker hub
+3. Using Openshift commandline interface (CLI), new image is pushed from Docker hub to container with command "oc set image dc/<projects-name> <projects-name>=<new-image>"
+4. Last step is to set environment variables
+5. Project runs in the container